Ádám Nagy: Bologna

 On 14 July 2016, Nagy joined Italian side Bologna after an impressive performance with the national team at the UEFA Euro 2016.
 In December 2016 he was voted Bologna's Player of the Month for December.
 In a friendly before the 2017–18 Serie A season, Nagy scored the 8th goal for Bologna.

 In April of the 2017–18 Serie A season, he was voted as the third best player, preceded by Simone Verdi and Andrea Poli in the team by the voters of the official website of Bologna FC.
 However, the 2017-18 season was not as successful as the previous season for Nagy since he made only 12 appearances throughout the season.
 On 15 April 2018, he scored his first Serie A goal for Bologna against Hellas Verona F.C. in 94th minute at the Stadio Renato Dall'Ara, Bologna.

 In the 2018–19 Serie A season Nagy made only 14 appearances among which 10 times he was in the starting line-up during the coaching of Filippo Inzaghi and Siniša Mihajlović, and during the summer of 2019 he repeatedly iterated that he would like to leave Bologna.

 Bristol City

-On 8 August 2019, Nagy joined English Championship side Bristol City on a three-year deal with the option for a fourth year.
+On 8 August 2019, Nagy joined Championship side Bristol City on a three-year deal with the option for a fourth year.
 On 10 August 2019, he debuted in the 2019–20 EFL Championship against Birmingham City at St Andrew's and scored his first goal against QPR in the next game.